Brian Reid (footballer)

-Brian Robertson Reid (born 15 June 1970) is a Scottish football manager and former player who manages Albion Rovers.
+Brian Robertson Reid (born 15 June 1970) is a Scottish football manager and former player who most recently managed Albion Rovers.

 His lengthy playing career saw him with spells at Greenock Morton (two spells), Rangers, Newcastle United, Burnley, Dunfermline Athletic, Blackpool, Falkirk, Queen of the South and finishing at Ayr United.

 He began his managerial career with his last playing club Ayr United before moving abroad to take charge of Filipino club Global F.C.
 After a spell in charge of the Philippines under 23 squad, he also had a short spell with English club Nuneaton Town before his return to Scotland to manage Scottish League One side Stranraer until 2017.
 Reid was appointed Albion Rovers manager in June 2020.

 Playing career

 Reid, a central defender, started his career at Morton.
 After winning the Cappielow club's player of the season award, Reid became Graeme Souness's last signing for Rangers.
 Reid suffered a cruciate ligament knee injury shortly after signing for the Ibrox club, however, which almost finished his career.
 Reid was played sparingly for Rangers, who eventually loaned him out to Newcastle United in 1994 but he made no first-team appearances for the St James' Park club.

 After returning to Morton in 1996 for two seasons, Reid went on to play for Burnley, Dunfermline Athletic, Blackpool (on loan initially, then signed permanently), Falkirk, Queen of the South and Ayr United.